scipion-em/docs/release-3.0.0/_sources/docs/developer/developers.rst.txt

 -----------------

-Scipion can be 'easily' extended by `Creating a Plugin <creating-a-plugin>`_ to do an specific task or to introduce a new software package:
+Scipion can be 'easily' extended by `Creating a Plugin <creating-a-plugin>`_ to do a specific task or to introduce a new software package:

 * `Creating a protocol <creating-a-protocol>`_
 *  Integrating parameter Wizards